moka-guys/mokapapp/README.md

 password = password
 ```

+## Logfiles

+Outputs a logfile to the directory passed to `--logdir` flag.
+If no directory is given, logfiles are written to the current location.
+Mokappp logs end with a report summarising the following:
+* Panels retrieved from the PanelApp API and MokaPanels objects created
+* Panels depreciated in PanelApp and thus deactivated in Moka
+* New panel name items and versions inserted into Moka
+* New MokaPanels inserted into Moka
+* A string to indicate successful completion

 ## Testing

 Unit tests in the `tests/` directory are run using `pytest`.
 An *auth.py* file containing test server details must be present in  `tests/`: